EyasuTeshome/shifttracker/job-search/JSR-strenghten-and-revamp-your-resume.md

 - Education section
 - Formating

-There are only 5 sections but some include many requirements!
+Please not that there are only 6 sections, but **some of them include many requirements!**

 So this activity will take some time.
 We want to ensure that your materials help you stand out and be invited to interviews.
 Why wait until the absence of invitations makes you wonder if your resume is strong?
 Our career coaches will provide you with feedback to help you create a strong resume now.

 For each section, you need to: